marcglasberg/asyncredux.com/flutter/connector/migrating-from-flutter-redux.md

 # Migrating from flutter_redux

-Read this page only if you are migrating from `flutter_redux` (vanilla Redux) to Async Redux.
+Read this page only if you are migrating from `flutter_redux` (vanilla Redux) to AsyncRedux.

 ## The converter parameter